apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Whatever the strategy, people also frequently use LoRA to do this memory-efficiently.
 It can be hard to fit long context lengths to the hardware otherwise.
 This is our evidence that low-rank adaptations are sufficient for context length extension.

-LoRA helps, but gradients is not the place where all the memory is going.
+LoRA helps, but gradients are where all the memory is going.
 The main problem is that in first-order optimization of transformers, the size of your activations grows with the size of your context length, and you have to hold onto all of them until it's time to do backprop.
 This is also true of sparse attention techniques to varying degrees.
 No matter the architecture, there is an effective context size.
 And we can train it so we can track more state.

 Zeroth-order optimization can operate in the realm of LoRA, and does not require you to store activations like first order.
 Seems like a match made in heaven.
 You can also do this context extension finetuning on actual tasks you care about while you're at it.
 Make sure it's not just effective in terms of perplexity loss, but also in practice on tasks.
 You can do simultaneous RL, if you want to.